StrikerX3/StrikeBox/README.md

 or later.
 You'll also need to go to the Windows Features panel and enable the Windows Hypervisor Platform feature.
 Note that in doing so, you'll be unable to use any other virtualization platform (such as VirtualBox, VMware Player or HAXM).
 Disable the feature if you wish to continue using those platforms.
+Note that WHPX still doesn't work correctly, see issue [#2](https://github.com/StrikerX3/viXen/issues/2).

 ```
 > mkdir build